LegendOfOm/Park-A-Lot/README.md

 5. You should now also have MSYS2 MINGW64 terminal as an accessible app.
 Open this terminal
 6. Just like before, run pacman -Syu (restart after if necessary) and then pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-gdb
 7. Run (In the same MSYS2 MINGW64 terminal) pacman -S mingw-w64-x86_64-sfml
+8. Go through the .vscode Windows folder and rename it .vscode (make sure it is under SFML).
+Adjust all of the file paths IF NECESSARY (shouldn't be) in the .json to match your workspace.
-8. That should be it.
+9. That should be it.
 I already adjusted all of the vscode json files to work so you shouldn't have to go through the same suffering I did.
 Please open the sfml folder as the root path in the editor so that you don't have other .jsons messing with the setup.

 MAC Instructions
 1. Download Homebrew by opening terminal and run: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"